 1. Use a 529 plan for long-term savings

-While 529 plans were originally created to pay for qualified college expenses, they’re now also available to pay for private school tuition as well, due to the recent changes from the Tax Cuts and Jobs Act of 2017 that permits 529 plans to be used to pay qualified tuition expenses for students from kindergarten through high school.
+While 529 plans were originally created to pay for qualified college expenses, they’re now also available to pay for private school tuition due to the changes from the Tax Cuts and Jobs Act of 2017.
+For now, this law permits 529 plans to be used to pay qualified tuition expenses for students from kindergarten through high school.

 2. Short-cut your money through a 529

 Mark Kantrowitz, publisher and vice president of SavingforCollege.com, says a key issue with using a college savings plan to save for K-12 is the fact you have a shorter time horizon than you do when you’re saving for college.
 This means you have less time for your savings to compound and grow.